-If you are new to Buddhism you are likely confused, and overwhelmed, on how to start a daily Buddhist practice.
+If you are new to Buddhism you are likely confused, and overwhelmed, about how to start a daily Buddhist practice.

 You are not alone!